KarteekMenda93/Object-Segmentation-on-ARMBENCH/README.md

 # Object-Segmentation-on-ARMBENCH

-This is the Perception of ZRobotics Project of group 5
+This is the Perception of Robotics Project of group 5